SimonCropp/Delta/readme.md

 Delta is primarily designed to support web browsers as a client.
 All web browsers have the necessary 304 and caching functionally required.

-In the scenario where web apis (that support using 304) are being consumed, consider using one of the below extensions to cache responses.
+In the scenario where web apis (that support using 304) are being consumed using .net as a client, consider using one of the below extensions to cache responses.

  * [Replicant](https://github.com/SimonCropp/Replicant)
  * [Tavis.HttpCache](https://github.com/tavis-software/Tavis.HttpCache)